 The veins are divided into the individual parts of the body:

 The blood from abdominal organs initially passes through the portal vein into the liver, where it is filtered before being transported further to the heart.
 There are several systems in the leg veins.
 The major part of the return transport in the legs is undertaken by the deep veins of the leg that run through muscles.
 The rest of the blood flows back through the superficial veins of the leg that run from the ankles up to the hollow of the knee or the groin, where they connect up with the deep veins of the leg.
 In order to push blood from the legs, mother nature equipped our veins with a brilliant solution.
 Legs have valve-like cusps that only allow the blood to pass in the direction of the heart like boats in a dock.
 If the blood flows up the leg as a result of the pressure exerted by the joint and muscle pumps, the valves open – if the blood wants to fall back into the leg under the effect of gravity, they close.

 As soon as we contract our muscles to walk, they squeeze our veins together.
 This pumps the blood up and out of our calves towards the heart.
 This is where the term “calf muscle pump” is derived from.
 After the contraction, pressure in the emptied veins drops and more blood can be sucked in, which explains why physical exercise is so important for healthy venous function.

-Without physical exercise, the muscles cannot exert mechanical pressure on the veins, which then become distended and prevent the valves lying inside them from closing properly anymore.
+Without physical exercise, the muscles cannot exert mechanical pressure on the veins, which then become distended, thus preventing the valves lying inside them from closing properly anymore.
 The blood pools and the superficial veins, which are not stabilized by muscles, become dilated.
 This is noticeable as a feeling of tension and tired, heavy legs and visible as swelling, spider veins or tortuous varicose veins.